Working Papers

 Campbell, Andrea Louise and Michael W. Sances.
 “State Fiscal Policy during the Great Recession: Budgetary Impacts and Policy Responses.”
 Annals of the American Academy of Political and Social Science 650(1): 252-273.
 November 2013.

 Sances, Michael W. “Is Money in Politics Harming Trust in Government?
 Evidence from Two Survey Experiments.”
-Election Law Journal 12(1): 53-73.
+Election Law Journal [replication data] 2(1): 53-73.
 March 2013.

 Sances, Michael W. “Disenfranchisement through Divorce?
 Estimating the Effect of Parental Absence on Voter Turnout.”
 Political Behavior 35(1): 199-213.
 March 2013.